Advertisers Keep Pouring Money Into Facebook Amid Russia Ads Crisis

 “Anything that challenges their credibility shouldn’t be taken lightly,” Brian Wieser, a senior analyst at Pivotal Research Group, told BuzzFeed News.
 “All of the trust issues add friction.
 And friction slows the pace of growth.”

-This week, Facebook is in Washington, DC, for three public hearings with congressional committees to discuss Russia’s attempt to influence last year’s US presidential election.
+This week, Facebook's representatives are in Washington, D.C. for three public hearings with congressional committees to discuss Russia’s attempt to influence last year’s US presidential election.
 Advertisers seem to prefer that Facebook take care of its issues on its own.
 They want it to figure out a way to effectively self-regulate as opposed to leaving it in the government’s hands.
 “I don’t think the platform in and of itself is problematic.
 I think that Facebook simply needs to figure out the right balance of self-governance,” DigitasLBi’s Sherman said.
 “I would hate for a third party to come in and slow the process down and make the buy more expensive and less efficient.”

 On Wednesday, the same day Facebook meets with the House and Senate intelligence committees to discuss Russian manipulation of its platform, it will also report its third-quarter earnings.
 As the company works to defuse a crisis in Washington, its business will likely look just fine to the bankers in New York.